acli/Macbook_misc/README.md

 must be installed or
 symlinked into /usr/local/sbin for this to work.

-The fan speed adjustments work on the assumption that “a loud computer is better than an unusable one in the triple-beep state.”
+The fan speed adjustments work on the assumption that “a noisy computer is better than an unusable one in the triple-beep state.”
 So it features **very aggressive ramp-ups** in fan speed, while ramp-downs are much more gentle.
 When temperature exceeds the setpoint, the fan speed